Appamada's Practice Period

 Full details from Appamada

-An extended practice period offering an opportunity to set new intentions for your practice and connect with a practice buddy.
+An opportunity to set new intentions for your practice and to connect with a practice buddy of your choosing.

 Appamada